Formerly Known as the Justice League: I Can't Believe It's Not the Justice League

 While visiting the Justice Society of America headquarters, Booster Gold begins messing around with Doctor Fate's talisman and inadvertently wishes the team to Hell.
 From the depths of Hell, Fire calls Sue for help (on her cell phone, which is then accidentally destroyed), and Power Girl and Guy Gardner are recruited to follow the team to Hell and save them.
 While in Hell, the Super Buddies work at a labyrinthine version of Big Belly Burger called "Beelze Burger".
-The demons use Mary Batson as a hostage, since her magic word — "Shazam!" — does not work in Hell (since the wizard Shazam himself is not present in that plane of existence).
-Ralph uses his stretching abilities to help foil the demons' plan to torture the Buddies.
+Ralph foils the demons' plan to torture the Buddies.
 To the amazement of both Fire and Gardner, the Super Buddies discover Ice, another former JLI member, among the denizens of Hell.
 Sickened by Fire and Gardner's displays of sorrow, the demons free the group, allowing them to take Ice with them as long as they do not look back on their way out.
 Fire accidentally looks back, and Ice is snatched back to the afterlife.
 It is implied that Ice will be sent to Valhalla.

 The group makes its way out of Hell, but soon find themselves trapped in an alternate universe populated by a team of sinister versions of themselves and their fellow heroes called the "Power Posse".
-This team is a group-for-hire who operated out of a strip club owned by a sleazy, or sleazier, version of Maxwell Lord and his moll, a degraded and somewhat dimwitted version of Sue Dibny.
-The Power Posse consisted of a giant-sized G'nort who began a destructive rampage, sado-masochistic incestuous versions of Captain Marvel (who talked with a lisp) and Mary Marvel, who called herself Mistress Mary, a murderous Ice, now a stripper using the name Tiffany, an even stupider version of Booster working as a bartender, and bouncer Metamorpho.
+This team is a group-for-hire who operated out of a strip club owned by Maxwell Lord and his moll, a degraded and somewhat dimwitted version of Sue Dibny.
+The Power Posse consisted of a giant-sized G'nort who began a destructive rampage, sado-masochistic incestuous versions of Captain Marvel and Mary Marvel, who called herself Mistress Mary, a murderous Ice, now a stripper using the name Tiffany, an even stupider version of Booster working as a bartender, and bouncer Metamorpho.
 The Fire of this universe had been killed by Tiffany and Sue had divorced Ralph.
-Doctor Fate finally brings the team back to their correct dimension after they have to do battle with doppelgängers of themselves.
-Most of the battle takes place on the hairy, insect-infested body of G'nort himself.
+Doctor Fate brings the team back to their correct dimension after they battle their doppelgängers.

 Infinite Crisis

-It was revealed in the eighty-page one shot Countdown to Infinite Crisis (2005) that Maxwell Lord was in fact Checkmate's latest Black King, and had been collecting information on the Justice League members' weaknesses so that he could annihilate them.
+It was revealed in Countdown to Infinite Crisis (2005) that Maxwell Lord was Checkmate's Black King, and had been collecting information on the Justice League members' weaknesses so that he could annihilate them.
 Blue Beetle had broken into Lord's secret headquarters and discovered his secret, but was murdered by Lord before he could warn anyone.

-In The OMAC Project #5, the remnants of the Super Buddies (Mary Marvel included) are shown trying to avenge the Blue Beetle's murder, with no success.